denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 }
 ```

-and b are method parameters.
+a and b are method parameters.
 These are not local variables.
 Be on the lookout for var used with constructors, method parameters, or instance variables. **var is only used for local variable type inference!**

 ==**one last rule  should be aware of:  `var` is not a reserved word and allowed to be used as an identifier.
 It is considered a reserved type name.
 A reserved type name means it cannot be used to define a type, such as a class, interface, or enum.**==